Need fresh thinking?

 Hubspot knows why we share ads: “Apparently, anything that includes a dog or soccer stars or an ad that makes you break down in tears at your desk.”
 More to the point: “Ads that make people share and buy can usually be summed up in one word: emotional.”
 It’s no surprise that the most popular topics among frequently shared ads included friendship, happiness, inspiration and warmth.
 We’ll share ads when we’re happy, sad, afraid, surprised, angry or disgusted.
 We can’t help it.

-Some healthcare institutions are on board with the emotional advertising trend.
-Dignity Health’s “Hello Humankindness” campaign presents a winning example of how emotions can rub off on a brand.
+Some healthcare organizations are on board with the trend toward emotional ads.
+Dignity Health’s “Hello Humankindness” campaign presents a winning example of how feelings can rub off on a brand.
 And BlueCross BlueShield of Arizona also has done some good work that focuses on the questions we all have about healthcare.

 To illustrate how emotional advertising works, let’s pretend I was CMO of a health insurance plan.
 I would create a three-stage campaign that leads to the important months of open enrollment.
 In this example, let’s assume the sign-up period begins November 1st.